IntelliTect/Coalesce/docs/pages/modeling/model-components/behaviors.rst

     Provides an easy way to intercept a delete request and potentially reject it.

 :csharp:`ExecuteDeleteAsync`
-    Performs the delete action aginst the database.
+    Performs the delete action against the database.
 The implementation of this method removes the item from its corresponding :csharp:`DbSet<T>`, and then calls :csharp:`Db.SaveChangesAsync()`.

     Overriding this allows for changing this row-deletion implementation to something else, like setting of a soft delete flag, or copying the data into another archival table before deleting.